-<a href="http://example.com"></a>Clicking this menu button adds a hyperlink to your highlighted text.
+<a href="http://example.com"></a>Clicking this button lets you add a hyperlink to your selected text.

 - b-quote –

-<del></del>Use this HTML tag to indicate text considered deleted from the current page.
-Many web browsers typically display this as strikethrough text.
+<del></del>Use this button to indicate that the selected text has been deleted.
+Most web browsers will display deleted content as strikethrough text.

-<ul></ul>Choose this menu button to insert an unordered list into your content.
-Unordered lists generally appear as a bullet-list.
-Note: this tag needs to be used with the
+<ul></ul>Click this button to turn selected text into an unordered list.
+Unordered lists normally display as a bulleted item list.
+Note: This tag needs to be used with the

 <li>tag (see below) in order for bullet lists to work and display your list correctly.

-<ol></ol>Use this HTML tag to insert a numbered list.
-Items in an ordered list are generally numbered (just like the list you are seeing right now!).
-Note: use this formatting tag together with the
+<ol></ol>Click this button to turn selected content into a numbered list.
+Items in an ordered list are normally numbered (like this list).
+Note: Like bullet lists, use this tag with the

-<li></li>Click this menu button to insert or turn your selected text into a list item.
+<li></li>Select this button to turn your selected text into a list item.
 (This tag should be used in conjunction with the

-<code></code>Use this HTML tag to display code (like html formatting tags) in your text.
-If you don’t use these tags to surround the code you want to display, WordPress will convert your tags into its actual code and you may get errors like broken or missing text).
-Note: any content selected within the
+<code></code>Use this button to highlight your selected text as code.
+If you don’t use these tags when displaying code, WordPress will convert your tags into its actual code and you may get errors like broken or missing text).
+Note: the content enclosed within the

 - Add Media button – Click this button to insert media into your content (e.g. images, videos, audio files).
-This button displays for both the Visual and Text editors.
+This button displays in both the Visual and Text editors.

 Useful Tips About Using HTML Formatting In WordPress